Morocco–Portugal–Spain 2030 FIFA World Cup bid: Background

-Spain has previously hosted the FIFA World Cup finals in 1982, while Portugal and Morocco have never hosted the tournament.
-All three countries have hosted the finals of their continental tournaments once – Spain in 1964, Portugal in 2004 and Morocco in 1988.
+Spain previously hosted the FIFA World Cup finals in 1982, while Portugal and Morocco have never hosted the tournament.
+All three countries have hosted the finals of their continental tournaments at least once – Spain in 1964, Portugal in 2004 and Morocco in 1988 and 2025.
 Spain and Portugal had previously submitted an unsuccessful joint bid to host the FIFA World Cup in either 2018 or 2022.
 FIFA's rules for rotating the tournament between continents made UEFA members, including the Royal Spanish Football Federation (RFEF) and Portuguese Football Federation (FPF) ineligible to bid for the 2026 FIFA World Cup.

 The regulations for the 2030 World Cup bidding process were announced in the second quarter of 2022, with applications being accepted from June that year and the host to be officially selected at the 74th FIFA Congress in 2024.
-With regulations remaining the same as those for the 2026 World Cup, football federations from Asia (AFC) and North America (CONCACAF) will be ineligible to host following the successful Qatar 2022 and United 2026 bids respectively.
-The tournament will mark the centenary of the first FIFA World Cup which was hosted by Uruguay; several other national football federations across Europe, South America and Africa have expressed interest in bidding to host the tournament.
+With regulations remaining the same as those for the 2026 World Cup, football federations from Asia (AFC) and North America (CONCACAF) were ineligible to host following the successful Qatar 2022 and United 2026 bids respectively.
+The tournament will mark the centenary of the first FIFA World Cup which was hosted by Uruguay; several other national football federations across Europe, South America and Africa had expressed interest in bidding to host the tournament.